Lehman plans to distribute $14.2 billion to creditors

 Lehman's next distribution is expected around September 30.

-Separately, Lehman said it has reached a settlement with Lehman Brothers Finance AG, its former Swiss-based derivatives unit, over billions of dollars of guarantees and intercompany claims.

-It said terms will be disclosed later.
-The settlement requires court approval, and Lehman said it expects a hearing to be held on April 24.

-Lehman's wind-down is expected to take a few years.
-The company is still litigating against JPMorgan Chase & Co, once its main clearing bank, and others to maximize potential payouts to creditors.
+The company's wind-down is expected to take a few years.
+Lehman is still litigating against JPMorgan Chase & Co (JPM.N), once its main clearing bank, and others to maximize potential payouts to creditors.

-Once Wall Street's fourth-largest investment bank, Lehman filed for bankruptcy protection on September 15, 2008, in what was a major trigger for that year's global financial crisis.
+Once Wall Street's fourth-largest investment bank, Lehman filed for bankruptcy protection on September 15, 2008, in a major trigger for that year's global financial crisis.

 The company reported $639 billion of assets at the time, making the bankruptcy by far the largest in U.S. history.